KBNLwikimedia/KBCollectionHighlights/stories/Cool new things you can now do with the KB's collection highlights/Part 1, Introduction.md

 ## In the next 4 articles
 So far for this introduction.
 In the next four articles I want to share no fewer than 50 new possibilities that have become available as a result of the WikiProject Collection highlights.
 To make it somewhat digestable, I'll split them up into pm.
 10-13 functionalities per article.

-In [Part 2, Overviews of all highlights](Part%202%2C%20Overviews%20of%20all%20highlights.html) I'll talk about the useful overviews & listings that can created from the LEGO® box for all highlights combined.
+In [Part 2, Overviews of all highlights](Part%202%2C%20Overviews%20of%20all%20highlights.html) I'll talk about all sorts of useful overviews & listings that can created from the LEGO® box for all highlights combined.

 <hr>